Mary Astor: Middle years

-She starred on Broadway again in The Starcross Story (1954), another failure, and returned to southern California in 1956.
+Astor starred on Broadway again in The Starcross Story (1954), another failure, and returned to southern California in 1956.
 She then went on a successful theatre tour of Don Juan in Hell directed by Agnes Moorehead and co-starring Ricardo Montalbán.

 Astor's memoir, My Story: An Autobiography, was published in 1959, becoming a sensation in its day and a bestseller.
 It was the result of Father Ciklic urging her to write.
 Though she spoke of her troubled personal life, her parents, her marriages, the scandals, her battle with alcoholism, and other areas of her life, she did not mention the movie industry or her career in detail.
 In 1971, a second book was published, A Life on Film, where she discussed her career.
 It, too, became a bestseller.
 Astor also tried her hand at fiction, writing the novels The Incredible Charley Carewe (1960), The Image of Kate (1962), which was published in 1964 in a German translation as Jahre und Tage, The O'Conners (1964), Goodbye, Darling, be Happy (1965), and A Place Called Saturday (1968).

-She appeared in several movies during this time, including Stranger in My Arms (1959).
+Astor appeared in several movies during this time, including Stranger in My Arms (1959).
 She made a comeback in Return to Peyton Place (1961) playing Roberta Carter, the domineering mother who insists the "shocking" novel written by Allison Mackenzie should be banned from the school library, and received good reviews for her performance.
 According to film scholar Gavin Lambert, Astor invented memorable bits of business in her last scene of that film, where Roberta's vindictive motives are exposed.